Starting an LLC in New Jersey in 6 Steps

 - Signature of the member or authorized person completing the form

-Along with the above items of information, foreign LLCs—those that are formed in another state but want to operate in NJ—must include a certificate of good standing from their home state when filing their certificate of formation.
+Along with the above items of information, foreign LLCs—those that are formed in another state but want to operate in New Jersey—must include a certificate of good standing from their home state when filing their certificate of formation.
 Foreign LLCs pay the same filing fee of $125.

 If you file your certificate of formation online, you’ll receive instant online confirmation of your filing and a printable certificate.
 The state will also mail a filing notification to your registered agent’s address within three to 10 business days after filing.
 Certificates of formation that are mailed in will take a few extra days to process.